yoyooyooo/claude-code-garden/README.md

 - 📝 **Personal Practice Notes** - Real-world usage insights and workflows
 - 🌟 **Community Best Practices** - Curated excellent practices from the community

+## Development Notes

+⚠️ **Multi-language Sync Requirement**: When modifying Chinese documentation, all other language versions must be updated correspondingly to maintain consistency across the repository.

+🤖 **Meta Practice**: This repository itself is largely created and maintained using Claude Code — using Claude Code to optimize Claude Code usage experience is the ultimate practice validation.

 ---

 *Select your preferred language above for detailed documentation*